Module 3: Mental Models and Paradigms – Lesson 3

 Observe

-Here we gather data.
-Observation is not passive watching but deliberate attention: measuring outcomes, capturing user responses, tracking signals.
-The rigor of observation determines whether the loop yields insight or simply reinforces bias.
+Data is gathered with deliberate attention: measuring outcomes, capturing responses, tracking signals.
+Passive watching produces noise.
+Deliberate observation produces signal.
+The rigor applied here determines whether the loop yields genuine insight or simply confirms what the team already believed.

 Reflect

-Reflection is the interpretive stage.
-Evidence is compared against the original belief.
+Evidence is compared against the original assumption.
 Did the action succeed?
-More importantly, what does the evidence reveal about the assumption that guided it?
-Reflection demands honesty about surprises and contradictions.
+More usefully: what does the evidence reveal about the belief that guided it?
+Reflection demands honesty about surprises and contradictions, not just validation of what worked.

 Adjust